Penwith · TR19

 Why Pendeen is its own job.

-Conservation Area covers the village core; AONB, Heritage Coast and World Heritage Site (Cornish Mining) designations across the parish.
+Locally, conservation Area covers the village core; AONB, Heritage Coast and World Heritage Site (Cornish Mining) designations across the parish.
 Mining heritage and engine houses shape most planning conversations.
 For new build specifically, parts of Pendeen sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape; the surrounding landscape falls inside the Cornwall Area of Outstanding Natural Beauty, so massing, height and landscape impact carry extra weight in any planning decision; the wider area forms part of the Cornish Mining World Heritage Site, which adds a heritage assessment layer to most material changes; coastal salt-laden air around Pendeen drives detailing choices — fixings, render systems and timber treatments all need to be specified for exposure; Cornwall Council's Local Plan applies tighter tests to isolated rural dwellings here, so design rationale and policy fit need to be set out clearly from the outset.
-That's why we treat every Pendeen project as a TR19-area job first — not a generic Cornwall job with a postcode bolted on.
+Which is why we scope Pendeen projects parish-up, not template-down — the TR19 context shapes the design from day one.
+Whether the project is on miners' terraces in the centre or further out toward St Just in Penwith, the new build response is locally tuned.

 Planning note